 You have several broth options for preparing this summer vegetable risotto recipe:

-Bone Broth - a great choice for additional protein, collagen, and additional nutrients.
-I like and use this chicken bone broth.
-I've also used this rosemary and lemon bone broth for this recipe and it was great too!
+- Bone Broth – A great choice for additional protein, collagen, and additional nutrients.
+I like and use this chicken bone broth and this one too.
+I’ve also used this rosemary and lemon bone broth for this recipe and it was great too!

 OVERVIEW: HOW TO MAKE RISOTTO WITH ASPARAGUS AND KALE

 - Blanch asparagus: In a medium sauce pan filled half-full with water, bring water to a boil.
 Place cut up asparagus into boiling water for 2-3 minutes until a fork can just puncture a piece.
 Pour into a colander to drain and immediately rinse with cold water to stop the cooking.
 Set aside. *Note: if you are good at multi-tasking, you can do this while you stir your rice – do what works best for you!

 - Sauté green onion and kale: In a large skillet, sauté butter, olive oil, green onion, and kale until kale is slightly softened and bright green (~3-4mins)